 Step-3: Dephosphorylation of glucose 6-phosphate into glucose

 It is a third step, which bypasses an irreversible reaction of glycolysis, catalyzed by an enzyme hexokinase.
-In contrary, glucose 6-phosphatase promotes this reaction in a gluconeogenesis cycle and dephosphorylates glucose 6-phosphate into glucose.
+On the contrary, glucose 6-phosphatase promotes this reaction in a gluconeogenesis cycle and dephosphorylates glucose 6-phosphate into glucose.

-The active catalytic site mediates the release of glucose in the lumen of the endoplasmic reticulum (not cytosol), by the transporter complex “glucose 6-phosphate translocase or T1”.
-Glucose 6-phosphatase is dependent on Mg2+ ions and catalyze the last step.
+The active catalytic site mediates the release of glucose in the lumen of the endoplasmic reticulum (not cytosol) by the transporter complex “glucose 6-phosphate translocase or T1”.
+Glucose 6-phosphatase is dependent on Mg2+ ions that catalyzes the last step.

-It is a product formed as a result of triglyceride hydrolysis in the adipose tissue and transferred to the liver via blood.
-Glycerol is an intermediate which can produce glucose solely in the cytosol.
-It enters the cycle by two sequential steps:
+It is a product formed due to triglyceride hydrolysis in the adipose tissues and transferred to the liver via blood.
+Glycerol is an intermediate substrate, which produces glucose solely in the cytosol.
+It enters the cycle by the two sequential steps:

-Glycerol kinase is an enzyme found in both liver and kidney that undertakes the phosphorylation of glycerol into glycerol 3-phosphate by using ATP.
+Glycerol kinase is an enzyme found in both the liver and kidney that undertakes the phosphorylation of glycerol into glycerol 3-phosphate by using ATP.

 Glucogenic amino acids

-- The gluconeogenesis cycle performs a crucial role in blood-glucose homeostasis, during starvation.
+- The gluconeogenesis cycle performs a crucial role in blood-glucose homeostasis during starvation.

 The regulation of gluconeogenesis includes the following factors:

 It is a kind of reciprocal regulation, which regulates the transformation of pyruvate to PEP.
-Acetyl Co-A cumulates in the liver as a result of excessive lipolysis of adipose tissue.
-When its concentration is more, it inhibits the activity of glycolytic enzyme “Phosphate dehydrogenase” and stimulates the activity of pyruvate carboxylase.
-Thus the high level of acetyl Co-A influences the gluconeogenesis cycle.
-It can regulate the pathway both positively and negatively.
+Acetyl Co-A accumulates in the liver as a result of excessive lipolysis in adipose tissues.
+When acetyl Co-A concentration is higher, it inhibits the glycolytic enzyme phosphate dehydrogenase activity and stimulates the pyruvate carboxylase activity.

-It is a kind of hormonal regulation that is secreted from the α-cells of pancreatic islets when the blood glucose level in a body starts decreasing.
+It is a kind of hormonal regulation secreted from the α-cells of pancreatic islets when the blood glucose level in a body starts decreasing.